 Your mind will choose the reaction that is most likely to lead to survival and the least harm.
 It doesn't think about how you will feel after.
-During rape or abuse, the first two options often aren't possible as they may lead to further physical or mental harm, your amygdala will rarely choose a defence that is likely to cause you more physical harm.
+During rape or abuse, the first two options often aren't possible as they may lead to further physical or mental harm.
 The last three options are very common as they expose the survivor to the least immediate danger.
-Your amygdala just wants to keep you alive!

 These responses have evolved over thousands of years.
 Think about how animals pretend they are dead to avoid predators (Flop) or how you may stand still when you see a car coming towards you before you think to get out the way (Freeze).
-Think of earliest human kind when humans may have been faced with predators such as tigers; could they outrun, fight or befriend a tiger?
-We have evolved as a species to freeze or flop in the face of a perceived threat.